Kmeakin/walrus-report/src/10-introduction.md

 Our language does not fill any of those niches.
-It is intended to be a "general purpose" language for writing commandline or desktop applications, the kind of task that one might use languages such as Java, C# or Go for.
+It is intended to be a "general purpose" language for writing commandline or desktop applications, the kind of task for which one might use languages such as Java, or Go.

 ### Correctness and safety
 TODO: distinction between correctness and safety? there can be a lot of overlap